Iran begins first human trial of locally made virus vaccine | Health

 Iran begins first human trial of locally made virus vaccine

+With government-funded research into viral proteins and genetics accelerating the development of vaccines worldwide, countries have approved vaccines for emergency use and launched inoculation programs at record-breaking speed.
+American drug makers Pfizer and Moderna received endorsements after reporting their vaccines were more than 90% effective at protecting against the coronavirus in large, advanced clinical trials.
+China and Russia approved their vaccines for emergency use while still in late-stage testing.
+Their early interim data, although promising, lacks clarity and raises questions about vaccine efficacy.

+Iran has not elaborated on its regulatory approval process or plans for more advanced trials.
+President Hassan Rouhani has said Iran is cooperating with a “foreign country” to produce another vaccine expected to run in tests in human volunteers in February, without offering further details.

-Iranian authorities have repeatedly alleged that tough American sanctions undermine their efforts to purchase foreign-made vaccines and inoculate their citizens.
-US sanctions do have specific carve-outs for medicine and humanitarian aid to Iran.
-However, international banks and financial institutions hesitate in dealing with Iran transactions for fear of being fined or locked out of the American market.
+The government has touted Iran's domestic vaccine research, repeatedly alleging that tough American sanctions undermine efforts to purchase foreign-made vaccines and launch mass inoculation campaigns like those underway in the U.S. and Europe.
+While U.S. sanctions do have specific carve-outs for medicine and humanitarian aid to Iran, international banks and financial institutions hesitate in dealing with Iranian transactions for fear of being fined or locked out of the American market.
+Still, Iran retains routes to imported vaccines, including through COVAX, an international program designed to distribute coronavirus vaccines to participating countries around the world.
+On Monday, Iran said it expects a group of U.S.-based benefactors to ship thousands of Pfizer coronavirus vaccine in the coming weeks.

 - READ MORE ON: